Built to be used

 - Some legacy form inputs on the /contact page are missing programmatic label associations.
 Tracked in our backlog and being fixed.

-- Interactive charts on analytics dashboards render via canvas; we are adding data-table fallbacks for screen-reader access to underlying numbers.
+- Interactive charts on analytics dashboards render via canvas.
+We are adding data table fallbacks for screen-reader access to underlying numbers.

 - The embedded API documentation is rendered by a third-party component (Scalar).
 We follow their accessibility releases and upgrade when fixes ship.